adamfowleruk/mljs/planning.md

     - DEFERRED create
     - DEFERRED markings (non prod)
     - DEFERRED rdb2rdf (non prod)
-    - TEST Add all production ready widgets as admissable in the Workplace widget's default configuration
+    - DEFERRED TEST Add all production ready widgets as admissable in the Workplace widget's default configuration
      - NA Files not included in Workplace demo - BUG cooccurence has no getConfigurationDefinition function
     - DONE BUG null appearing as text when used as default value for string fields
-    - BUG repeatedly dragging new widget classes on to layout causes top widget only to be rendered, to first two parts of zone
+    - DEFERRED BUG repeatedly dragging new widget classes on to layout causes top widget only to be rendered, to first two parts of zone
-   - remove widget button on heading for each widget on UI
+   - DONE remove widget button on heading for each widget on UI
    - Page load actions
     - searchcontext.doSimpleQuery(string)
+   - DEFERRED Icons for widgets
   - Usefulness fixes - without which widgets are pointless
    - Configure tripleconfig in semanticcontext
    - Link semantic context to document context for MarkLogic Document ontology links
    - search results: Ability to specify list of custom renderer objects by classname
-   - DEFERRED Icons for widgets
   - TEST Widgets: Application Navigation widget
    - TEST One tab per Workplace in current app, sends to appropriate URL
    - DEFERRED Allow workplaces to be kept instead in a drop down menu